jpaulm/drawfbp/README.md

 DrawFBP has been compiled to run on Java 1.7 (contrary to the comment in the Dec.
 14 commit!).

+To run from the command line, enter

+        java -jar drawfbp-x.y.z.jar com.jpmorrsn.graphics.DrawFBP (for v2.12.x and lower)
+        java -jar drawfbp-x.y.z.jar com.jpaulmorrison.graphics.DrawFBP (for v2.13.0 and higher)

 As of Release v2.15.10, DrawFBP requires the `math.geom2d` jar file.
 It can be obtained from Maven Central, by doing a search for artifact `math.geom2d`.
 After downloading:

 - for Eclipse you can then update your project Properties/Build Path entry to specify its location.

-- if you wish to run DrawFBP from the command line, position to the folder containing the DrawFBP jar file, and add `javaGeom-0.11.1` to your classpath (see below).
+- if you wish to run DrawFBP from the command line, position to the folder containing the DrawFBP jar file, and add `javaGeom-0.11.1` to your classpath, as follows (assuming `javaGeom-0.11.1` is in the root directory for DrawFBP):

-To run from the command line, enter

-        java -jar drawfbp-x.y.z.jar com.jpmorrsn.graphics.DrawFBP (for v2.12.x and lower)
-        java -jar drawfbp-x.y.z.jar com.jpaulmorrison.graphics.DrawFBP (for v2.13.0 and higher)

-From v2.15.10 onwards, to run from the command line, you will need to position to your DrawFBP folder, and enter the following (assuming `javaGeom-0.11.1` is in the root directory for DrawFBP):

         java -cp 'javaGeom-0.11.1.jar;build/libs/drawfbp-2.15.10.jar' com.jpaulmorrison.graphics.DrawFBP